Psalm 91: In popular culture

 Psalm 91 is known as the Soldier's Psalm or Soldier's Prayer.
 Camouflage bandanas imprinted with the psalm are often distributed to US troops.

+In the 1946 film, Theirs Is the Glory, Kate ter Horst, reenacting the role she actually played in the Battle of Arnhem, reads Psalm 91 to wounded British soldiers who are sheltering in the basement of her house.

 Sinéad O'Connor's debut album The Lion and the Cobra includes a recitation of verses 11–13 in Irish by singer Enya on the song "Never Get Old".

 Canadian metal band Cryptopsy references verses 5–8 of the psalm in their song "The Pestilence That Walketh in Darkness" on their 2005 album Once Was Not.

 Brazilian-American metal band Soulfly recited the psalm in Portuguese on the bonus track "Salmo-91" on their fifth album Dark Ages.

 The Jerry Garcia Band quotes verses 5–6 in its song "My Sisters and Brothers".

 Madonna references Psalm 91 in "Virgin Mary (Intro)" on her 2012 The MDNA Tour.

 The psalm is recited in its entirety in the final boss of the second chapter of Faith: The Unholy Trinity.

 Psalm 91 features in the 1990 short story "The Fenstanton Witch" by M. R. James.

 The classic horror story Negotium Perambulans by E.F.
 Benson takes its title from part of the Latin rendition of verse six of Psalm 91 in reference to "the pestilence that walketh in darkness", the story being an account of a slug-like, vampiric demon that fears light and haunts an isolated fishing village in westernmost Cornwall.